 - 1. A personal representative qualified by the court to administer the deceased broker's estate. - 2.
 If there is no personal representative qualified pursuant to subdivision 1, then an agent designated under a power of attorney of the disabled or deceased broker, which designation expressly references this section. - 3.
 If there is no agent designated pursuant to subdivision 2, the executor nominated in the deceased broker's will. - 4.
-If there is no executor nominated pursuant to subdivision 3, then an adult family member of the disabled or deceased broker. - 5.
-If there is no adult family member nominated pursuant to subdivision 4, then an employee of the disabled or deceased broker.
+If there is no executor nominated pursuant to subdivision 3, then an adult family member of the disabled or deceased broker - 5.
+If there is no adult family member nominated pursuant to subdivision 4, then an employee of, or an independent contractor affiliated with, the disabled or deceased broker.